 As a courtesy to evaluators, RSVP strongly recommends that applicants prepare their proposals using a readable font, not smaller than 11 point, with margins of at least one inch.
 Documents may be single spaced.

-e.
-Proposed period of the fellowship (a four month period beginning in 2018)
+- Proposed period of the fellowship (a four month period beginning in 2019 or 2020)

-2. A c.v. not to exceed two single-spaced pages: This document should include current and past employment; education; recent publications, awards, and honors; and other information relevant to the review of the proposed project.
+- A c.v. not to exceed two single-spaced pages, uploaded in PDF, .docx, or RTF format.
+This document should include current and past employment; education; recent publications, awards, and honors; and other information relevant to the review of the proposed project.

-3. A narrative proposal not to exceed three single-spaced pages: This document must describe the project as well as the work you hope to accomplish with the award.
+- A narrative proposal not to exceed three single-spaced pages, uploaded in PDF, .docx, or RTF format.
+This document must describe the project as well as the work you hope to accomplish with the award.
 A competitive application will articulate in clear prose how the project will illuminate some aspect of the nineteenth-century periodical press and indicate the audience(s) for the proposed publication(s) and/or other grant outcomes.
 A competitive application will also include a brief yet detailed plan of work for the proposed, four-month award period as well as a timeline for completion of the entire project.

-4. A summary not to exceed two pages of primary source materials, archives to be consulted during the project, and selected secondary sources that bear directly on the project.
+- A summary not to exceed two pages, uploaded in PDF, .docx, or RTF format.
+This document should list primary source materials, archives to be consulted during the project, and selected secondary sources that bear directly on the project.

-5. Two letters of recommendation: Applicants are responsible for soliciting letters of recommendation.
+- The names and email addresses for two recommenders familiar with the proposed project.
+Once the applicant enters these into the application portal, each recommender will receive an email with a link to upload a recommendation letter directly into the application system.
+Recommendation letters are due by April 14, 2019.
+Applicants are responsible for soliciting letters of recommendation.
 Letters should address the evaluation criteria below.
 While the absence of letters from an application will not make it ineligible, letters that arrive late (or not at all) may make an application less competitive.

 No itemized budget is required.